Blog

 Ness County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 21 and first fall frost is October 16.

-Ness County County sits in USDA Zone 6a.
+Ness County sits in USDA Zone 6a.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Ness County County's climate?
+Can Coreopsis grow in Ness County's climate?

 🌱